AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-07-31-A-guide-to-making-GIFs-in-P5JS-and-Processing.md

 The createLoop function will automatically render your GIF at the frame rate given to the frameRate() function.
 Also note that the createLoop() function has a number of other options, a rundown of which you can find in the documentation <a href='https://www.npmjs.com/package/p5.createloop'>here</a>.

-One downside that I want to note, is that when you try to create large GIFs with createLoop(), for example a 10 second GIF at 50 FPS, will take significant a significant amount of time.
-And there is no indication of progress, however it's still being worked on and might be my go to way to do it in the future.
+One downside that I want to point out, is that when you try to create large GIFs with createLoop(), for example a 10 second GIF at 50 FPS, it will take a significant amount of time.
+And there is no indication of progress.
+However it's still being worked on, and might be my go to way in the future.

+Next up, concatenating your frames into an actual GIF!

+<h2><a name='gif'>Converting a Series of Frames into a GIF</a></h2>

 <h2>FFMPEG</h2>